 The next question asked if the surveyed or anyone they've known has ever experienced housing discrimination.
-The most popular answer was no, at 39.5%, with another 29.3% saying they did not know anyone who had been discriminated against.
+The most popular answer was "no", with 39.5%, of those surveyed providing this response.
+29.3% stated the did not know anyone who had been discriminated against.